HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 ```bash
 tar -xvf data5
 ```
-The output will be have the `.bin` extension.
-Use the `file` command once more to verify the file type and use the necessary extraction method until you reach a file that is **ASCII text**.
+The output will have the `.bin` extension.
+Continue to use the `file` command to verify the file type and use the necessary extraction method until you reach a file that is **ASCII text**.
 Once identified, use the `cat` command to retrieve the password.

 ### Key Commands
 - **xxd**